Etondi/data_visualization/README.md

-# Air BNB Data Visualization and Dashboard
+# Airbnb Data Visualization and Dashboard

 ## Table of Contents